This is a relatively small profession and entry can be competitive.

-The approved colleges currently offering off the job training are in England: Herefordshire and Ludlow College, Myerscough College (Preston) and Warwickshire College.
+The approved colleges currently offering off the job training are in England: Herefordshire, Ludlow and North Shropshire College, Myerscough College (Preston) and Warwickshire College.

 Qualified farriers may go on to study for the Associateship and Fellowship of the Worshipful Company of Farriers.

 Your first job may be with a small country firm.

 There may be more senior appointments available with horse breeders, large stables and mounted sections or regiments of the police or army.

 With experience you may be able to become a supervisor or craft instructor.